Hexaamminenickel chloride

 Hexaamminenickel chloride is the chemical compound with the formula [Ni(NH3)6]Cl2.
 It is the chloride salt of the metal ammine complex [Ni(NH3)6]2+.
 The cation features six ammonia (called ammines in coordination chemistry) ligands attached to the nickel(II) ion.

 Properties and structure

 [Ni(NH3)6]2+, like all octahedral nickel(II) complexes, is paramagnetic with two unpaired electrons localized on each Ni center.
 [Ni(NH3)6]Cl2 is prepared by treating aqueous nickel(II) chloride with ammonia.
 It is useful as a molecular source of anhydrous nickel(II).

+Related compounds

+One commercial method for extraction of nickel from its sulfide ores involves the sulfate salt of [Ni(NH3)6]2+.
+In this process, the partially purified ore is treated with air and ammonia as described with this simplified equation: